EmmaEwert/KITTY/docs/manual/tutorial.rst

 Colliders and Collision
 -----------------------

-The player is currently unstoppable; there's nothing to collide against, and no collisions ever happen.
+The :guilabel:`Player` is currently unstoppable; there's nothing to collide against, and no collisions ever happen.

 Colliders
 `````````

-KITTY natively understands collision shapes defined in Tiled tilesets, and turns them into
+KITTY natively understands Collision Shapes defined in Tiled tilesets, and turns them into
-Sprite Physics Shapes – sprite/tile colliders.
-The entire tilemap has a ``CompositeCollider`` that
+Sprite Physics Shapes – sprite/tile ``Collider``s.
+The entire tilemap has a ``CompositeCollider``
-composes all the individual tile colliders into one, for performance reasons.
+component that composes all the individual tile layer colliders into one, for performance reasons.

-This also means you can't query *what* tile an object collided with, as Unity sees them all as the
+This also means you can't query `what` tile an object collided with, as Unity sees them all as the
 same, full-map composite collider.
 That's fine for simple non-interactive collision shapes, though.

 Since we're making a grid-based topdown game, square collision shapes will suffice.